Joefva/lenstool_idPIE_tutorial/docs/sphinx/source/misc_input_output/DataFiles.md

 ### input potfile catalog

-The file starts with header `#REFERENCE 0` if `RA`, `DEC` are given in absolute ICRS coordinates, or `#REFERENCE 3 RA_REF DEC_REF`, if `RA`, `DE`C are in relative arcsec.
+The file starts with header `#REFERENCE 0` if `RA`, `DEC` are given in absolute ICRS coordinates, or `#REFERENCE 3 RA_REF DEC_REF`, if `RA`, `DEC` are in relative arcsec.

-Eath line in this file corresponds to a galaxy to model in the potfile.
-The columns in this file depend on the file format given as argument to the [filein]() keyword in the parameter file.
+Each line in this file corresponds to a galaxy to model in the potfile.
+The columns in this file depend on the file format given as argument to the [filein](../section_parfile/PotFile.md#filein-potfile) keyword in the parameter file.

 #### `Format` specifier 1 or 3